thunlp/LAE/README.md

 done
 ```

-Note that in `contract_test.yaml` and `loan_test.yaml`, we specify the developmnet dataset for evaluation.
+Note that in `contract_test.yaml` and `loan_test.yaml`, we specify the development dataset for evaluation.
 You can change it to test dataset for final evaluation.
 Besides, if you rerun the fine-tuning, you also need to remove previous checkpoints to ensure the evaluation is correct.

 ## Citation